khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

 Let's continue from the previous example.
 We wanted to **annotate the function with one type** but return something that includes **more data**.

-We want FastAPI to keep **filtering** the data using the response model.
+We want ReadyAPI to keep **filtering** the data using the response model.

 In the previous example, because the classes were different, we had to use the `response_model` parameter.
 But that also means that we don't get the support from the editor and tools checking the function return type.

 But in most of the cases where we need to do something like this, we want the model just to **filter/remove** some of the data as in this example.

-And in those cases, we can use classes and inheritance to take advantage of function **type annotations** to get better support in the editor and tools, and still get the FastAPI **data filtering**.
+And in those cases, we can use classes and inheritance to take advantage of function **type annotations** to get better support in the editor and tools, and still get the ReadyAPI **data filtering**.

 === "Python 3.10+"